talmadhoun/code-compressor/README.md

 ## Acknowledgments

-This tool was developed to help developers work more effectively with large language models by providing code context in an ultra-compressed format.
+Made with ❤️ by Thaer Almadhoun (talmadhoun@gmail.com) to help developers work more effectively with large language models by providing code context in an ultra-compressed format.